-Halloween is coming in quicker than new films to the Saw franchise—which by the way, there’s another called Saw: Spiral hitting screens in 2021—and given it’s been such a hell of a year, you’d be negligent not to prepare for whatever the world’s darkest pseudo-holiday is conjuring up for us.
+Halloween is just around the corner and given it’s been such a hell of a year, you’d be negligent not to prepare for whatever the world’s darkest pseudo-holiday is conjuring up for us.

 Scare yourself stupid the best horror movies streaming on Netflix right now.

 No One Gets Out Alive follows Ambar who arrives in Cleveland illegally from Mexico, in search of a better life.
 After finding work at a local factory, she rents the cheapest room available in a derelict boarding house.
 Kept awake by the other tenants’ sobbing, disturbing nightmares and strange unearthly noises echoing from the basement, Ambar begins to wonder exactly who—or what—lives inside the house with them.
 Soon it becomes clear that Ambar has walked into a trap, one where she will soon be introduced to the evil that has been lurking in the basement.

 Warning this movie will scare the sh*t out of you.
 Aftermath, which is inspired by a true story (yes, really), centres on Kevin and Natalie Dadich (Twilight’s Ashley Greene), a young couple whose marriage is on the rocks.
 In an effort to salvage their relationship they take a deal to move into their dream home.
 But soon strange events begin to unfold within the walls of their new house, and disturbing events reveal the house’s troubled history.